Damsel in distress: Empowered damsel

 A similar role reversal is evident in Stieg Larsson's The Girl with the Dragon Tattoo, in whose climactic scene the male protagonist is captured by a serial killer, locked in an underground torture room, chained, stripped naked, and humiliated when his female partner enters to save him and destroy the villain.
 Still another example is Foxglove Summer, part of Ben Aaronovitch's Rivers of London series - where the protagonist Peter Grant is bound and taken captive by the Queen of the Faeries, and it is Grant's girlfriend who comes to rescue him, riding a Steel Horse.

-Another role reversal is in Titanic, directed by James Cameron.
-After Jack is handcuffed to a pipe in a master-at-arms office to drown, Rose leaves her family to rescue him.
+Another role reversal is in Titanic (1997), written and directed by James Cameron.
+After Jack Dawson is handcuffed to a pipe in the master-at-arms's office to drown, Rose DeWitt Bukater leaves her family to rescue him and they head back to the upper deck.